MicrosoftDocs/dynamics-365-fraud-protection/content/velocities.md

      SELECT Sum(@”totalAmount”)
      GROUPBY @”user.userId”

-You can use the following syntax to reference this velocity in a rule:
+Use the following syntax to reference this velocity in a rule:

      Velocity.myVelocity(**String** key, **Timespan** timeWindow)

 The first parameter, **key**, represents the key that will be used to lookup the velocity.
-In the velocity definition above for **myVelocity**, the GROUPBY @”user.userId” statement indicates that values will be aggregated for each user ID encountered.
-When referencing the velocity from a rule, the **key** parameter specifies which user id to retrieve the velocity value for.
+In the velocity definition above for **myVelocity**, the **GROUPBY** @”user.userId” statement indicates that values will be aggregated for each user ID encountered.
+When referencing the velocity from a rule, the **key** parameter specifies the user id for which to retrieve the velocity.
 Therefore, either of the following statements is valid:

      Velocity.myVelocity(@”user.userId”, 7d)
      Velocity.myVelocity(“12345”, 7d)